chrysocode/test-as-you-think/README.md

 # Release Notes

+## Version 0.2

+- Include a data as a method argument during the preparation phase.
+- Include two data as method arguments during the preparation phase.
+- Include three data as method arguments during the preparation phase.
+- Receive method arguments directly as values.
+- Specify method arguments.
+- Verify failures while invoking methods with arguments.
+- Verify the expected exception and the expected message separately.

 ## Version 0.1

 - Write an unit or integration test by using the Given-When-Then canvas and full sequence.